jleffler/soq/src/so-4825-2451/README.md

 The writer process currently writes a random amount of random upper-case alphabetic data to the reader on each of a random number of iterations.
-It should have a random nap before writing on each iteration, and a random nap before closing the file descriptor.
+It takes a random nap before writing on each iteration, and a random nap before closing the file descriptor.